brendanthepretzel/10x-chatgpt-for-startups/README.md

 #### A note on Synthetic User Testing
-SomeThis is where we create a range of synthetic personas, and the questions we need to ask them, and have them tell us what works and what doesn't work about our proposed solution concepts.
-It;s a great way to harden your idea before going out into the real world, but isn't really designed to replace actually speaking with real people.
-Check out [Syntehtic Users](https://www.syntheticusers.com/) for more.
+Some of our prompts make use of synthetic users, where Chat GPT creates imaginary personas and answers questions by impersonating those imaginary users.
+It's a really useful way to quickly explore your ideas, but cannot replace real user testing.

+Check out the folks at [Syntehtic Users](https://www.syntheticusers.com/) for a more sophisticated approach to synthetic user testing.

 ## How to use the prompts